Netcracker/DRNavigator/documentation/Architecture.md

 ## Configuration file

-The main confuration file for `sm-client` in short format looks like this:
+The main configuration file for `sm-client` in short format looks like this:

 ```yaml
 ---